 You must meet the following criteria to be considered for the WUE tuition savings program:

-- Be a new incoming first year or junior transfer student enrolling in the university for the fall term.
+- Be a new incoming first year or junior transfer student enrolling in the university.

 - Sophomore and Senior level transfer students are not eligible for WUE.

 - Be a legal resident of one of the following WICHE states: Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, Republic of Marshall Islands (RMI, as of July 1, 2021), Republic of Palau (June 5, 2022), South Dakota, Utah, Washington, Wyoming, Guam or the Commonwealth of the Northern Mariana Islands.

 - Submit your Statement of Intent to Register by your posted deadline.